 Tanzania is a moderately developed African country and has been in peace for many years.
-It was propelled into a modernity that is not yet fully understood by Julius Nyerere, President of the Republic from 1964 to 1985, who theorized the importance of education and environment in the social development of the country.
+It was propelled into a modernity by Julius Nyerere, President of the Republic from 1964 to 1985, who theorised the importance of education and environment in the social development of the country.

 The hospital of M’bozi is a confessional medical structure of 120 beds, equipped with 2 operating theaters and a large maternity ward.
 It is located in rural areas in southwestern Tanzania at the junction of the two branches of the African rift.
 When it was built, the hospital was very famous and modern, but the quality of the treatment deteriorated over time.